susanBuck/notes/04_PHP/03_Variables.md

 PHP doesn't support explicit variable typing.

-The downside of this is it's not always clear what you intend a variable to be used for.
+The downside of this is it's not always clear what kind of data you expect to be stored in a variable.
 For example, when defining class attributes, it'd be useful to indicate to other developers what kind of data type should be used for a given attribute.
 One way to address this is to use [PHPDocs](http://en.wikipedia.org/wiki/PHPDoc) style commenting and indicate in your comments what variable type you're expecting.

 For example: